-1.2 Two layers of the DPI interface
+1.2 Two layers of the DPI

-DPI consists of two separate layers: the SystemVerilog-layer does not depend on which programming language actually used as the foreign language.
-Although different programming languages can be supported and used with the intact SystemVerilog-layer, SystemVerilog 3.1 defines a foreign language layer only for the C programming language.
+DPI consists of two separate layers: the SystemVerilog layer and a foreign language layer.
+The SystemVerilog layer does not depend on which programming language is actually used as the foreign language.
+Although different programming languages can be supported and used with the intact SystemVerilog layer, SystemVerilog 3.1 defines a foreign language layer only for the C programming language.
 Nevertheless, SystemVerilog code shall look identical and its semantics shall be unchanged for any foreign language layer.